google/badwolf/docs/command_line_tool.md

 ## Command: Load

 Loads all the triples stored in a file into the provided graphs.
-Graph names need to be separated by commans with no whitespaces.
+Graph names need to be separated by commands with no whitespaces.
 Each triple needs to placed in a single line.
 Each triple needs to be formated so it can be parsed as indicated in the [documetation](./temporal_graph_modeling.md).
 Please, also feel free to check this [example text file](./presentations/2016/06/21/data/triples.txt)